-Download the Official IRS Form 13844 from the IRS website, and access your paperwork from the current tax year to help you complete Form 13844.
-Form 1040, as well as your spouse’s Social Security Number (SSN) or Taxpayer Identification Number (TIN) will help you fill out Form 13844.
+Download the official IRS Form 13844 from the IRS website.
+To help you complete the form, have your completed paperwork from the current tax year ready.
+Form 1040 will help you fill out Form 13844.

 Step Two: Fill Out Form 13844

-First refer to the Low-Income Taxpayer Adjusted Gross Income Guidance chart on Form 13844 to see if your income is lower than the specified low-income category for your state and family unit size.
-If your income is lower than that specified, you qualify for a reduced rate.
-If your income is higher than this number, you do not qualify and should not proceed with Form 13844.
+First, refer to the Low-Income Taxpayer Adjusted Gross Income Guidance chart on Form 13844 to see if your income is lower than the specified low-income category for your state and family unit size.
+If your income is lower than what’s stated, you qualify for a reduced rate.
+However, if your income is higher than this number, you don’t qualify and should not proceed with Form 13844.